JoBachme/reading_order/README.md

 # Classifier

-This is a byproduct of that project, as well.
+This is a byproduct of the master project, as well.
 The idea was to train a classifier to classify layout elements as new feature for the reading order.
 The relation between layout elements and the reading order is given.
-For example will be a title before a text element or when there is a picture there will be a Caption for most of the cases.
+For example, a title is normally before a text element and when there is a picture there will be a Caption, as well.

 The classifier created in this project isn't perfect and kind of simple.
 For more information read the report of the project.
-It can be start to create an even better classifier to get a strong feature for the overall task, the reading order.
+It can be a startpoint to create an even better classifier to create a strong feature for the overall task - the reading order.

 ## How to use